slackapi/template-announcement-approvals/README.md

 *Learn more about the workspace app at the [Slack API doc](https://api.slack.com/workspace-apps-preview).*

-This app will send announcements into a channel of your choice (chosen during the install process).
-Users can DM `@announcebot` to get their announcements into a review queue.
-Once the approver (set to be the app installer) gives the thumbs up, the user will get a message that gives them the option to post the announcement at their leisure.
+This app will send announcements into a channel of your choice.
+Users can DM this app to get their announcements into a review queue.
+Once the approver gives the thumbs up, the announcement will be posted to public.

+User A ("girlie_mac") wants to announce about donuts on `#random` channel, and User B ("Slack Boss") approves it:

 ![announcements_approvals](images/demo_approval_flow.gif)